Appdynamics/elasticsearch-monitoring-extension/README.md

 # AppDynamics Monitoring Extension for use with Elasticsearch

-This extension requires a Java Machine Agent.
+This extension requires a Java Machine Agent

 ##Use Case